carbon-design-system/carbon/README.md

 ### List of Available Components

 View available React Components [here](http://react.carbondesignsystem.com).
+You can see usage information in several ways:

-Usage information is available when you click the blue **?** icon in the top right corner of the selected component.
+1. Clicking the blue **Show Info** icon in the top right corner of the selected component.
+You can see the list of available React props
+2. Clicking the **STORY** tab at the bottom.
+This tab contains the code that shows how the component is being used
+3. Clicking the **KNOBS** tab at the bottom and changing values there.
+Most knobs are shown as something like `Button kind (kind)`, where `kind` is the name of React prop
+4. Clicking the **ACTION LOGGER** tab at the bottom and interacting with the selected component.
+You may see something like `onClick` which typically indicates that the event handler (React prop) with the same name is called.
+You can also expand the twistie to see the details of the event
+5. Clicking the **README** tab at the bottom.
+You can see some more document for some components

 ### Getting Started